cesar-douady/open-lmake/doc/src/execution.md

 - Unless the `config.link_support` attribute is set to `'none'`, any access (reading or writing) to `foo` which follows symlinks is an implicit `readlink`.
-- Unless the `config.link_support` attribute is set to `'file'` or `'none'`, any access (reading or writing) to `foo`, whether it follows symlinks or not, is an implicit `readlink` of all directories leading to it.
+- Unless the `config.link_support` attribute is set to `'file'` or `'none'`, any access (reading or writing) to `foo`, whether it follows symlinks or not, is an implicit `readlink` of all dirs leading to it.
 - Note that some system calls can be both a read and a write, e.g. `open("foo", O_RDWR)` but also `rename("foo",...)`.
   In that case, the read occurs before the write.
 - A call to `lmake.depend('foo',read=True)`.
 Note that `True` is the default value for the `read` argument.
 - The execution of `ldepend foo` in which the `-R` option is not passed.
 - Under the condition that these actions are not preceded by a call to `lmake.depend('foo',ignore=True)` or the execution of `ldepend -I foo`.
 - Also under the condition that `foo` is not listed in `deps` or matches a `side_deps` entry, with the `Ignore` flag set.
-- Also under the condition that `foo` lies in the repository (i.e. under the directory containing `Lmakefile.py` but not in its `LMAKE` sub-directory) or in a source directory.
+- Also under the condition that `foo` lies in the repo (i.e. under the dir containing `Lmakefile.py` but not in its `LMAKE` sub-dir) or in a source dir.

 ### Being a target